What is depression?

 In addition to reaching out to a health professional, the Australian Psychological Society suggests the following tips to help improve your mood if you are feeling depressed: [2]

-• Keep things in perspective – When we are upset, it’s easy to see things as worse than they really are.
+• Keep things in perspective – When we are upset, it is easy to see things as worse than they really are.
 Take a step back and ask if you’re getting ahead of yourself by assuming something terrible will happen.
-You can also think about how you would cope, even if the worst happened.
+Is the outcome certain to happen, possible or quite unlikely?
+If the worst were to happen, what could you do about it?
+You can also think about how you would cope, as this can help to put things into perspective.

-• Take action – Make a list of things you enjoy doing and a list of things that give you a sense of achievement.
-Try to make time each day to do at least one thing from each list.
+• Take action – Make a list of things you enjoy doing (e.g. listening to music, meeting a friend, reading) and a list of things that give you a sense of achievement (e.g. household chores, errands, work or school tasks).
+Next, look at your weekly schedule and try to set time aside each day to do at least one thing from each list.
+Make sure to set small and realistic goals.

-• Practise relaxation or mindfulness – Regularly practising relaxation techniques or mindfulness can help settle your body in a calm state.
+• Practise meditation, relaxation or mindfulness – Regularly practising meditation, relaxation techniques, or mindfulness can allow your body to settle and readjust to a calm state.

-• Look after your health – Diet, exercise and other healthy behaviours can support your recovery from depression.
+• Look after your health – Eating well, regular exercise, spending time outdoors, and other healthy behaviours can support your recovery from depression.

-If you or someone you know is experiencing symptoms of depression, please seek help.
+If you or someone you know is experiencing symptoms of depression, please seek support.
 Depression is treatable, and you don’t have to go it alone.

 References